March Madness Betting Guide

 March Madness Wager Types

 Before you take part in legal March Madness betting, it’s imperative that you understand the basic March Madness wager types.
 Fortunately, putting money on the tournament is the same general process as betting on any other basketball game or event, and the common bets most people make should be fairly familiar to you.
+If you aren’t familiar, you’re in luck, because we have constructed this page so that you can get familiar.

 Selecting a team from the futures section can have you winning big on the NCAA Basketball champion.
 These odds are presented immediately after the conclusion of the previous season and are adjusted throughout the course of the season.
 If a team gets the attention of the media or goes on an impressive winning streak, you may have missed an opportunity to get on their train of support.
 Likewise, a team that is struggling will often see their odds reduce, giving you a fantastic opportunity to take advantage of the negative outlook.